- How is a cancer of unknown primary treated?

 If a carcinoma is in the mediastinum in an older patient it may be treated as a non-small cell lung cancer.

 Once a cancer of unknown primary (CUP) has been diagnosed as a melanoma, it’s no longer a true CUP.
 This situation is mentioned, nonetheless, because some tests to identify melanomas may take several days.
 Until they are complete, these patients are considered to have CUP.

-The recommended treatment of melanoma of unknown primary is surgery to remove the lymph nodes in the affected area.
+The recommended initial treatment of melanoma of unknown primary with only lymph node spread is surgery to remove the lymph nodes in the affected area.
 If spread to other nodes becomes apparent at a later time and all of the cancer can be removed, these nodes are also removed.
-Doctors may also give a drug called interferon that may slow the return of melanoma.
-The main side effect of this drug is flu-like symptoms, including fatigue.
-For more information see our document, Melanoma Skin Cancer.
+For more information see our document Melanoma Skin Cancer.

 Cancer in other locations such as bone or liver

 This group represents the majority of people with CUP.
 Usually the cancer is in the bones, lung, or liver.
 Once lab testing of the biopsy specimen has excluded cancers of the breast, prostate, thyroid, and lymphoma (all of which often respond well to specific treatments), many of the remaining patients are treated with chemo to try to shrink the tumor and reduce symptoms.

 Most doctors use a standard chemotherapy regimen.
 It consists of either cisplatin or carboplatin, combined with a taxane drug such as paclitaxel or docetaxel.
 Other drugs like gemcitabine may be used as well.
 It’s important to stop chemo if it’s not working to relieve symptoms or shrink the cancer, as the side effects of these drugs can be severe and impair quality of life.